 Pay bond invoice

-When the receiving Mostro node has the anti-abuse bond feature enabled, takers must lock a small Lightning hold invoice as a security deposit before the trade flow proceeds.
+When the receiving Mostro node has the anti-abuse bond feature enabled, makers and/or takers must lock a small Lightning hold invoice as a security deposit before the trade flow proceeds.
 Mostro asks for this payment with the pay-bond-invoice action.

 The bond is independent from the trade escrow: it is a second hold invoice with its own payment hash, and it is released on every normal exit path — completion, cancel before timeout, or dispute resolution where the solver does not direct otherwise.
 Bonds are typically around 1% of the trade amount (with an operator-configured floor), much smaller than the trade hold invoice that may follow.